ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 Log in to your GitHub account, and go to the repository where you want to configure the webhook.
 Go to the `Settings`{.action} tab, then in the settings side menu, click `Webhooks`{.action}.
 Click the `Add webhook`{.action} button to access the form:

 - **Payload URL**: Enter the URL provided in the Git association form (`Webhook URL`{.action}).
-- **Content type**: choose `application/json`{.action} as the content type for the data sent.
+- **Content type**: Choose `application/json`{.action} as the content type for the data sent.
-- **Secret**: the secret is optional.
+- **Secret**: The secret is optional.
 GitHub will use it to sign messages sent by the webhook, enhancing security.
 - **SSL verification**: If your website supports HTTPS, leave this option enabled for increased security.
-- **Which events would you like to trigger this webhook?**: select the events that will trigger the webhook to be sent.
+- **Which events would you like to trigger this webhook?**: Select the events that will trigger the webhook to be sent.
 For automatic deployment, `Just the push event`{.action} is often enough, but you can choose `Send me everything`{.action} to receive notifications for all events.
-- **Active**: make sure that the box is ticked to enable the webhook.
+- **Active**: Make sure that the box is ticked to enable the webhook.

 Click `Add webhook`{.action} to save and activate your new webhook.